-- Housing: The types and affordability of housing options available, impacting residents of all ages and income levels. - Transportation & Mobility: The network of roads, public transportation, and pedestrian/cycling infrastructure that allows residents to access goods, services, jobs and community facilities. - Natural Features: The parks, waterways, green spaces, and environmental resources that contribute to the community's character and quality of life. - Community Health: The overall physical and mental well-being of residents, influenced by access to healthcare, healthy lifestyles, a safe environment, and social connections. - Economy: The structure and diversity of businesses and industries that provide jobs and generate revenue, impacting the community's overall prosperity.
+- Housing: The types and affordability of housing options available, impacting residents of all ages and income levels. - Transportation & Mobility: The network of roads, public transportation, and pedestrian/cycling infrastructure that allows residents to access goods, services, jobs and community facilities. - Preservation and Sustainability : The parks, waterways, green spaces, and environmental resources that contribute to the community's character and quality of life. - Community Amenities : The places that provide residents access to healthcare facilities, ways to build a healthy lifestyle, a safe environment, and ways to connect socially. - Economic Development: The structure and diversity of businesses and industries that provide jobs and generate revenue, impacting the community's overall prosperity.